visgl/luma.gl/dev-docs/RFCs/v7.1/animation-timeline-rfc.md

 ## Summary

-This RFC specifies a timeline management system to facilate more complex animations.
+This RFC specifies a timeline management system to facilate more complex animations that can be easily controlled by the application.

 ## Background